Credit Card Annual Fees

 Many people balk at the idea of paying an annual fee for a credit card.
 Why do that when so many cards don't charge any annual fee?
-The answer is simple: because it is generally worth it.
+The answer is simple: because credit card annual fees are generally worth it.
 We almost always get way more value out of the card than the annual fee we have to pay.
 The not-so-simple part is figuring out which cards are worth their annual fees and which aren't.

 The analysis also depends on whether you are looking at opening a new card or paying the annual fee for keeping the card another year.
 Below, we cover some factors you should consider.

 Simply put, annual fees are the price we pay to play the points & miles game.
 Many of the best credit cards come with annual fees.
-These include the Chase Sapphire Preferred and the Citi Premier, two mainstays of anyone collecting Ultimate Rewards (URs) or ThankYou Points (TYPs).
+And in fact, most banks require you to have a specific credit card to be able to transfer your points to transfer partners.

-Since a card's sign-up bonus alone can justify the annual fee, we split the analysis between new cards and existing cards.
+Since a card's welcome offer alone can justify the annual fee, we split the analysis between new cards and existing cards.

 Opening a New Card

 These large amounts of points make it easy to justify these card's annual fee for the first year.
-The CSP's 60,000 UR sign-up bonus is worth $750 when redeemed through the Chase Ultimate Rewards portal at 1.25 cents per point.
+The Sapphire Preferred's 60,000-point welcome offer is worth $750 when redeemed through the Chase Ultimate Rewards portal at 1.25 cents per point.
 This means you're paying $95 to earn $750.
 This sounds like an easy decision.
-And of course, we all know that we can get way more than $750 in value out of 100,000 URs through valuable transfer partners.
+And of course, we can get way more than $750 in value out of 60,000 points through valuable transfer partners.

-While the sign-up bonus alone justifies the annual fee, the card's additional benefits are the icing on the cake for that first year.
-You can always product change your card to one with no annual fee when the fee posts the following year.
 Even then, product changing your card should not be your primary option.
 First, you should check to see if you are eligible for any retention offers.
-Retention offers are when a bank offers you a statement credit or a number of points in exchange for you keeping your card open for another year.
+Retention offers are when a bank offers you a statement credit or a some bonus points in exchange for you keeping your card open for another year.
 To learn more about retention offers, check out our ToP Guide to Credit Card Retention Offers.

 If you are not eligible for retention offers, then you must decide whether it is worth keeping the card and paying the annual fee again.